kasbah/jekyll-actions-test/_pages/syntax/buildup.md

 This will count two `M3 Nuts` and one `M3x25 screw`.

 Numbers are counted as expected.
 If text quantities are added the result is `Some`, and a warning is logged.
-GitBuilding is partially unit aware.
-It can add `10 g` and `45 g` to get `55 g`, but it cannot yet do conversion to add `1 kg` and `200 g` to `1.2 kg`.
-In the case of mismatched units the quantities are added as the same a text quantities.
+GitBuilding is somewhat unit aware.
+It can add `10 g` and `45 g` to get `55 g`,  it can also add `1 kg` and `200 g` to `1.2 kg`.
+The unit system is somewhat limited and could do with expanding.
+However, if you add unknown units it will work as expected if they are consistent, i.e. `2 splashes` and `3 splashes` will add correctly to `5 splashes`.

 The part link (URI) can be a link to anything for example another website, a markdown file, or an STL file.
 To use link to a file in a [part library]({{site.baseurl}}/syntax/builduplibrary/) you should specify it in the form